Working in Austria

 Some UK-based employment agencies deal with international vacancies or have branches in Austria.
 The Recruitment and Employment Confederation (REC) has contact details of approved UK agencies.
-Eurociett is the European organisation of the International Confederation of Private Employment Agencies (CIETT), where you can search their list of members (mitglieder).
+National and corporate members are also listed at World Employment Confederation.
 Recruitment agencies are also listed in Herold.at under ‘arbeitsvermittlung’.

 The press is a very important source of vacancies, and you’ll find job listings in the ‘Karriere’ or ‘Job’ sections in both national and regional papers, including:

 Recruitment fairs organised by AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales) take place throughout Austria.